Submarine Warfare insignia: The "Qual Board"

-Post qualification life
+Post-qualification life

 After the sailor is designated "Qualified in Submarines", they are treated with a greater amount of respect and given more responsibility.
 They are required to continually qualify in areas other than their primary duty.
 This is to ensure in-depth cross-training is accomplished.
 This process continues throughout a submarine sailor's tour.
 In addition to the basic submarine qualification process and their requirement to qualify in their most senior in-rate watch station, a submarine sailor usually will become qualified in numerous in-port and at-sea watch stations not directly related to their own specific rating.

-When a submarine sailor ordered to serve a tour ashore returns to sea duty (or whenever ordered from a boat to another submarine of a class on which he has not already sailed and earned their qualifications), he is again required to "re-qualify" on the new submarine.
+When a submarine sailor ordered to serve a tour ashore returns to sea duty (or whenever ordered from a boat to another submarine of a class on which they have not already sailed and earned their qualifications), they are again required to "re-qualify" on the new submarine.
 This qualification is normally completed by a walkthrough check with a senior qualified member of their chain of command or a submarine-qualified officer.

 Officer submarine qualifications

 In principle, the officer submarine qualifications are very similar to the enlisted submarine qualifications - they are designed to ensure that each junior officer has a basic level of knowledge of all the major systems on board the boat, and is capable of performing damage control efforts throughout the submarine.
 However, the Officer Qualification goes well beyond the basics of system knowledge and damage control that are required for enlisted personnel.
 The Officer Qualification is based heavily on the officer's ability to drive, and fight, the ship.

 The newly reported junior officer (JO) starts with smaller qualifications, including "Basic Engineering Qualifications", Battery Charging Line-up Officer, Rig for Dive Officer and Periscope Operator.
-These initial qualifications enable the JO to support his fellow officers by performing important (but tedious and sometimes time-intensive) tasks.
+These initial qualifications enable the JO to support their fellow officers by performing important (but tedious and sometimes time-intensive) tasks.

 While the various qualification cards that compose the officer's qualification package are usually pursued in parallel, the focus for the first few months aboard is decidedly engineering.
-After having completed a year of nuclear power training, the new JO will learn the engineering systems of his new submarine and qualify as Engineering Officer of the Watch (EOOW) and Engineering Duty Officer (EDO).
+After having completed a year of nuclear power training, the new JO will learn the engineering systems of their new submarine and qualify as Engineering Officer of the Watch (EOOW) and Engineering Duty Officer (EDO).
 These are, respectively, the underway and in-port watch stations ultimately responsible for the supervision, maintenance, and safe operation of the submarine's nuclear power plant and associated engineering systems.